elaraproject/elara-labs/research-docs/theoretical/Free-electron maser physics.md

 \end{align*}
 $$

+> **Note:** This is the explanation behind why permanent magnets can only form magnetostatic fields, which we mentioned earlier.

 Since the $\mathbf{H}$ field now has zero curl, it is now a conservative field, which, from a theorem in vector calculus means that it can be written in terms of a potential, called the **magnetic scalar potential** $\psi_m$, by the expression:

 $$